mosaicml/composer/docs/source/getting_started/using_composer.rst

 .. _using_composer_trainer:

-MosaicML Trainer
+Composer Trainer
 ~~~~~~~~~~~~~~~~

 The previous approach is easy to get started and experiment with methods.
 However, the key to Composer is the ability to quickly configure and compose multiple methods together.
-For this, use the MosaicML Trainer.
-Our trainer is designed to be minimally more opinionated than other libraries in order to achieve our composition goals.
+For this, use the Composer Trainer.
+The trainer is designed to be minimally more opinionated than other libraries in order to achieve our composition goals.

 Our trainer features: